-TSW was retained by Spalding County and the City of Griffin to examine the former Southern railway railroad corridor to identify corridor segments that are potentially suitable for a shared use off-road rail-with-trail facility and develop a pedestrian and bicycle master plan for the 7.75-mile corridor.
-TSW also evaluated mixed-use development potential along the rail corridor and determined interconnectivity of this potential rail-trail corridor with existing and proposed local, regional, and statewide economic development corridors, redevelopment areas, trail systems, greenways, and bicycle/pedestrian networks.
+TSW was retained by Spalding County and the City of Griffin to create a comprehensive plan for the development of the former Southern railway railroad corridor into a shared-use off-road rail-with-trail facility, Spalding County Rail with Trail Study.
+The plan includes a 7.75-mile pedestrian and bicycle master plan that identifies segments of the corridor that are ideal for the rail-with-trail facility and evaluates the potential for mixed-use development along the rail corridor.
+The study also examines how the rail-trail corridor can connect to existing and proposed local, regional, and statewide economic development corridors, redevelopment areas, trail systems, greenways, and bicycle/pedestrian networks.

-The study included urban design standards and improvements to the roadway, transit, bicycle and pedestrian facilities.
-One key component included multi-use paths and bikeways: shared use paths that are important corridors for commuter trips and provide a desirable facility for cyclists of all skill levels.
-TSW identified the design standards (widths, materials, grades, etc.) for multi-use paths and bikeways for a variety of conditions, including floodway and floodplain trails, elevated trails, and shared neighborhood electric vehicles.
-Cost estimates were included that indicated a three-phase approach.
-Potential federal, state, local, and private funding strategies were identified to build the project.
+One of the key components of the plan is the inclusion of multi-use paths and bikeways, which provide important corridors for commuter trips and a desirable facility for cyclists of all skill levels.
+TSW identified design standards, including widths, materials, and grades, for multi-use paths and bikeways that can withstand a variety of conditions, such as floodway and floodplain trails, elevated trails, and shared neighborhood electric vehicles.
+The plan includes cost estimates for a three-phase approach and identifies potential funding sources, including federal, state, local, and private funding strategies to build the project.

 The plan aims to promote active transportation and sustainable development in the City of Griffin and Spalding County and will be a valuable tool to attract investors and residents to the area.
 The rail-trail corridor will not only provide a recreational and transportation facility for the community,

 but also contribute to the preservation of the area’s history and natural resources.